 Camelot Students take trip of a Lifetime thanks to their Fundraising

-A group of at-risk high school students, most of whom have never been outside the city of Pensacola in their young lifetimes completed a trip to Atlanta last weekend that they won’t soon forget – and they earned the trip by operating a school store that sold snacks.
+A group of vulnerable high school students, most of whom have never been outside the city of Pensacola in their young lifetimes completed a trip to Atlanta last weekend that they won’t soon forget – and they earned the trip by operating a school store that sold snacks.

 The students (and their chaperones) from Camelot Academy of Escambia County used the money they raised to charter a luxury motor coach, stay in a first class hotel, go to an Atlanta Braves game and visit Six Flags over Georgia.

 The school’s admissions coordinator Shawn Milowe says the fund-raising was the only way to accomplish the goal.
 He wanted to be able to take students on more field trips to expose them to the world outside of Pensacola so he came up with the idea for the store.
 Students also raised money through car washes and bake sales.

 “The greatest enjoyment for us was to see the kids’ faces light up when the long charter bus pulled up,” Milowe said.
 “That was topped by their reaction when we arrived at our hotel, the Marriott Marquis in Atlanta.
 They had never seen anything like that.”

 These kids come from single-parent homes.
 The level of poverty and disadvantage is extreme.
 Many of the students have gotten into trouble and were sent to Camelot as a second chance to get their lives turned around.
 They probably didn’t imagine a trip like this was possible when they first arrived at Camelot.

 Mr. Milowe said that students learned many lessons from the trip, including that you can have a multitude of experiences if you set goals and work hard to achieve them.
 The hope was that students’ families could provide $50 to allow kids to buy snacks and souvenirs on the trip but many just didn’t have the money.
 That led to another lesson learned, generosity.